 However, you shouldn’t hire the first pest control company you come across.
-You need to ask some questions beforehand to make sure that the company can actually do the job well.
-So here are seven things you should ask before hiring a pest control company from our friend Luqman Butter of pestend.ca.
-He has been a pest control technician for over 20 years and is passionate about solving people’s pest and wildlife control problems through innovative, eco-friendly and humane methods.
+You need to ask some questions beforehand to make sure that the company can actually do their job well.
+So, here are 7 things you should ask before hiring a pest control company, according to our friend Luqman Butter from Pestend Pest Control.
+He’s been a pest control technician for more than 20 years and is passionate about solving people’s pest and wildlife control problems through innovative, eco-friendly, and humane methods.

 1. How much experience and training do your technicians have?

-2. Are the exterminators licensed and insured?
+2. Are your exterminators licensed and insured?

-You need to keep this in mind when you’re looking into which pest control company to hire.
-Because exterminators need to understand safety practices, application methods, and cleaning protocols to be able to provide you with the best service.
-So they should have taken the relevant courses and have on-the-job training.
-Because if these basics aren’t covered, technicians could do more harm than good.
+You need to keep this in mind when you’re looking into which pest control company to hire because exterminators need to understand safety practices, application methods, and cleaning protocols to be able to provide you with the best service.
+So, they should have taken the relevant courses and have had on-the-job training.
+If these basics aren’t covered, the technicians could do more harm than good.

 3. Where can I find testimonials or reviews of your business?

 If the company can’t show you any reviews, it probably means that their services aren’t the best.
-After all, everyone likes to show off awards and A+ ratings and if they don’t something must be wrong.
-So your research and see what you can find out.
+After all, everyone likes to show off awards and A+ ratings, so if they don’t, something must be wrong.
+Do your research and see what you can find out.

 4. Do you provide written quotes and do you honor them?

-Many companies give you a verbal estimate of costs just to get you to hire them.
+Many companies will give you a verbal estimate of costs just to get you to hire them.
 Companies that do this usually don’t have a very good reputation and an online search should reveal all the negative reviews.

-Instead, hire a company that will send a technician to your home to conduct an inspection.
-After they see the extent of the infestation, they will be able to provide you with a written quotation of exactly how much the job will cost.
-And unless there are extenuating circumstances, this should be the amount you pay after the job’s complete.
-And a company which does not have this system in place is not one you should hire.
+Instead, hire a company that sends a technician to your home to conduct an inspection.
+After they see the extent of the infestation, they’ll be able to provide you with a written quote of exactly how much the job will cost.
+Unless there are extenuating circumstances, this should be the amount you pay after the job’s complete.
+Any company that doesn’t have this system in place is not one you should hire.

-If the exterminator tells you they don’t know where the pests are coming from or they seem to be guessing, it might indicate that they don’t know what they are doing.
-So ask them to investigate further or simply seek a second opinion.
+If the exterminator tells you they don’t know where the pests are coming from or they seem to be guessing, this could indicate that they don’t know what they’re doing.
+So, ask them to investigate further or simply seek a second opinion.

-6. Are the products you use safe for people, pets and plants?
+6. Are the products you use safe for people, pets, and plants?

-It is important that the products that the pest control team uses are safe for other living things found in the house.
-So if possible, hire an exterminator who uses eco-friendly products made from plants or other natural sources.
-You don’t want your children, pets or elderly family members to be exposed to harmful chemicals if it’s not absolutely necessary.
+It’s important that the products that the pest control team uses are safe for the other living things in your home.
+So, if possible, hire an exterminator that uses eco-friendly products made from plants or other natural sources.
+You don’t want to expose your children, pets, or elderly family members to harmful chemicals if it’s not absolutely necessary.

-Depending on the type of pest you have and which treatment is used, the length of time your house will stay pest-free will vary.
-The climate, the way the property is used and the overall environment can also affect the efficacy of the treatment.
-So pest control companies will often offer a warranty agreement.
+Depending on the type of pest you have and the treatment used, the length of time your house will stay pest-free will vary.
+The climate, the way you use the property, and the overall environment can also affect the efficacy of the treatment.
+So, pest control companies will often offer a warranty agreement.